Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database/index.md

 }
 ```

-This is a scalar iterator.
-The AVX2 compaction paths in `simd.rs` replace it
+This is a scalar iterator, and compaction is a scalar pass.
+There is no SIMD
-with a `tzcnt`-based scan over the word array.
-It finds the next set or clear
-bit in 64-bit chunks rather than testing each row individually.
-The scalar
-iterator exists as a reference implementation; property tests assert bit-identical
-results between the two paths.
+compaction path.
+The vectorized kernels in `simd.rs` are all on the query side
+(AABB scan, frustum scan, token compression), where the work is data-parallel
+over hundreds of thousands of rows per frame.
+Compaction is not that shape: it
+touches only as many rows as there are holes, and each move is a scattered
+byte-wise row swap plus a slot-table write, so there is nothing for a wide
+register to do.
+A bit-scan over the mask words would speed up finding the next
+hole, but finding holes is not where the time goes.

 `live_count` sums the popcount of every word.
 This is a harvest-phase operation
 and must not run concurrently with writers.